Complete analysis of hyperentangled Bell state in three degrees of freedom using Kerr effect and self-assisted mechanism: Applications of our complete HBSA scheme in quantum communication

-Hyperentangled state analysis has important application in many high-capacity quantum communication protocols, such as hyperentanglement-based quantum teleportation, dense coding, entanglement swapping, quantum repeater and so on.
-Here, we show the application of our complete HBSA scheme in a quantum teleportation protocol that based on the hyperentangled Bell state in polarization and two longitudinal momentum DOFs.
-Suppose the sender Alice wants to send the receiver Bob an unknown quantum state of photon $X$, which is a single-photon state in three DOFs,
+Hyperentangled state analysis is necessary for many high-capacity quantum communication protocols, such as hyperentanglement-based quantum teleportation, dense coding, entanglement swapping, quantum key distribution, quantum repeater and so on.
+In this section, we just show the applications of our complete HBSA scheme in the quantum teleportation and entanglement swapping protocols that based on the hyperentangled Bell state in polarization and two longitudinal momentum DOFs.